The edge of discovery: Controlling the local false discovery rate at the margin: Discussion

 \section{Discussion}

-In this work we have introduced a new error criterion, the $\maxlfdr$, which modifies the FDR by redirecting attention away from the average quality of the rejection set and toward the rejections that are close to the rejection boundary.
-Despite the seeming difficulty of measuring the quality of a single rejection, we also introduce a simple new multiple testing procedure that controls the $\maxlfdr$ at level $\pi_0 q$ in finite samples, where $q$ is a tuning parameter and $\pi_0$ is the null proportion.
+In this work we have introduced a new error criterion, the $\maxlfdr$, which modifies the $\FDR$ by redirecting attention away from the average quality of the rejection set and toward the rejections that are close to the rejection boundary.
+Despite the seeming difficulty of measuring the quality of a single rejection, we also introduce a simple new multiple testing procedure that controls the $\maxlfdr$ at level $\pi_0\tol$ in finite samples, where $\tol$ is a tuning parameter and $\pi_0$ is the null proportion.
 We assume only that the data follow a Bayesian two-groups model in which smaller $p$-values reflect stronger evidence against the null.
 We find that our method is better able than the BH method to adapt to the unknown problem structure, and to perform well without knowledge of the true underlying distribution.

-The BH procedure owes its enduring utility for FDR control in part to its versatility beyond this basic setting, however.
-It is known to still control FDR, for instance, when the null $p$-values are super-uniform and under certain forms of positive dependence, two of many possible extensions that we leave open for our procedure.
+The BH procedure owes its enduring utility for $\FDR$ control in part to its versatility beyond this basic setting, however.
+It is known to still control $\FDR$, for instance, when the null $p$-values are super-uniform and under certain forms of positive dependence, two of many possible extensions that we leave open for our procedure.

-Another seeming advantage of the FDR criterion is that it requires no Bayesian assumptions, whereas the $\maxlfdr$ is only defined with reference to a Bayesian model.
+Another seeming advantage of the $\FDR$ criterion is that it requires no Bayesian assumptions, whereas the $\maxlfdr$ is only defined with reference to a Bayesian model.
+In particular, in the two-groups model we consider, the pairs~$(H_i, p_i)_{i=1}^m$ are independent and identically distributed.
+We might prefer to treat the sequence~$(H_i)_{i=1}^m$ as fixed, and $(p_i)_{i=1}^m$ as independent but {\sl{not necessarily}} identically distributed.
 A possible avenue for generalizing the $\maxlfdr$ to frequentist settings is to work with its characterization as the probability that the last rejection is a false discovery.
-Indeed, our proof of Theorem~\ref{thm-main} implies that $\maxlfdr$ is controlled even conditional on $H_1,\ldots,H_m$.
+Indeed, our proof of Theorem~\ref{thm-main} implies that this probability is controlled even conditional on~$(H_i)_{i=1}^m$.
 This is initially puzzling: if each $H_i$ is fixed, then how can we speak of the probability that the last rejection is a false discovery?
-The answer is that $H_{(R)}$ is random even if $H_1,\ldots,H_m$ are fixed, since its index is random.
+The answer is that $H_{(R)}$ is random even if~$(H_i)_{i=1}^m$ is fixed, since the index~$R$ is random.
 We leave further development of the frequentist connection to the $\maxlfdr$ to future work.